 These examples don't have lines going through.

 Cargo Fleet Iron Co, Cargo Fleet Ironworks, Middlesbrough.
 Formed 1879 and ran through 1953 before being bought out, although the brand was reportedly retained.
+Usually found on bridges in Canada.

 One of the most common brands.
 Like many companies, this one was turned into United States Steel at the start of the 20th Century, but United States Steel continued to roll steel with the old mill names for decades.
 More info.